thingsdb/ThingsDocs/source/index.html.md

 A temporary variable can be used withing the scope of a query and is automatically destroyed after the query is finished.

+Temporary variable can be created with `READ` privileges since they do not modify the collection data.

 To create a temporary variable, start with a dollar `$` sign, followed with a valid [name](#names).